AS: Adoption Services

 EY: Early Years Services

-Eligible for adoption: Children are eligible for adoption if they are in the permanent guardianship of the Ministry or Delegated Aboriginal Agency through a Continuing Custody, Adoption or Infants Act legal order, and adoption is indicated in their plan of care.
+Eligible for adoption: Children are eligible for adoption if they are in the permanent guardianship of the Ministry or Indigenous Child and Family Service Agency through a Continuing Custody, Adoption or Infants Act legal order, and adoption is indicated in their plan of care.

 F&CS: Child Safety, Family Support & Children In Care Services